Dotneteer/spectnetide/DeployChecklist.md

 `Spect.Net.VsPackage` project's `DeploymentResources` folder.
 The __Build Action__ property
 of these items should be __Embedded Resource__.
 1. The `CURRENT_CPS_VERSION` value in `SpectNetPackage.cs` (`Spect.Net.VsPackage project`) is updated
-to the number used within the VSX manifest info.
+1. The `InstalledProductRegistration` attribute of `SpectNetPackage` class is updated to the number used within the VSX manifest info.
 1. The entire soution builds with the Release configuration (__Clean Solution__, __Rebuil Solution__)
 1. All unit tests run successfully (no failed or ignored test cases)